indianolaroboticsteam/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 artifact rows, launch triangles) while sending pose/state telemetry alongside phone telemetry, and the Auto→TeleOp pose handoff remains documented; TeleOp dashboard profile swaps now close out cleanly so telemetry continues streaming.
+- **2025-12-11** – Phase 1 of the unified vision abstraction: added a shared `VisionTargetProvider` interface with Limelight and legacy webcam implementations, centralized goal-tag metadata and a Limelight/Webcam selector in config, and documented the new default Limelight flow ahead of routing TeleOp/Auto to the abstraction.
+Phase 2a shifted `TagAimController` to read heading/error presence through the provider so aim PD now rides whichever vision source is selected without touching TeleOp/Auto wiring yet.
+Phase 2b routes `AutoAimSpeed` distance/heading gating through `VisionTargetProvider` (Limelight by default) while preserving AutoAim/AutoSpeed toggles, rumble, and the existing “no tag, no fire” rule, and Phase 2d wires `BaseAuto` tag lock + launcher prep to the same provider selection (Limelight default, webcam fallback) while leaving odometry fusion unchanged for now.
+Limelight now also latches Obelisk motif tags when selected so tag order telemetry stays live without the legacy webcam stack, and AutoSequence `visionMode(...)` builder calls automatically no-op when the Limelight provider is active so webcam-only profile swaps are ignored safely.
+ - **2025-12-11** – Phase 1 of the unified vision abstraction: added a shared `VisionTargetProvider` interface with Limelight and legacy webcam implementations, centralized goal-tag metadata and a Limelight/Webcam selector in config, and documented the new default Limelight flow ahead of routing TeleOp/Auto to the abstraction.
+Phase 2a shifted `TagAimController` to read heading/error presence through the provider so aim PD now rides whichever vision source is selected without touching TeleOp/Auto wiring yet.
+Phase 2b routes `AutoAimSpeed` distance/heading gating through `VisionTargetProvider` (Limelight by default) while preserving AutoAim/AutoSpeed toggles, rumble, and the existing “no tag, no fire” rule, and Phase 2d wires `BaseAuto` tag lock + launcher prep to the same provider selection (Limelight default, webcam fallback) while leaving odometry fusion unchanged for now.
+Limelight now also latches Obelisk motif tags when selected so tag order telemetry stays live without the legacy webcam stack, and AutoSequence `visionMode(...)` builder calls automatically no-op when the Limelight provider is active so webcam-only profile swaps are ignored safely.
+Odometry is now field-center–framed (0,0 mid-field; +X right, +Y toward targets) with IMU-only heading and optional Limelight XY fusion using MT2-preferred botpose, two-phase outlier/reacquire gates, motion gating, and clamped correction steps; webcam pose fusion was removed entirely.
 - **2025-11-25** – Integrated reverse-intake control, fused odometry, and AprilTag-aware pose handoff:
 Latched the triple-tap RB gesture so the intake now runs in reverse until the next tap restores the saved intake state, refreshed intake tuning/docs to drop the timed pulse duration, corrected the fireContinuous(label, time, requireLock) AutoSequence builder call in the BaseAuto helper, and updated controller layout/help text for the new reverse workflow.
 Added fused odometry backed by wheel encoders, IMU heading, and goal-tag corrections with a dedicated odometry/field-layout config plus Dashboard drawing support, exposed a reusable move-to-position sequence with intake-alignment helpers, and enabled FTC Dashboard for both TeleOp and Auto.
 Tuned odometry to use configurable goal-tag poses (XYZ + yaw) with camera offsets for tag fusion, added a PoseStore handoff so Autonomous writes its final pose for TeleOp reuse, enabled TeleOp INIT AprilTag re-localization with live fused-pose telemetry, documented the Auto/TeleOp pose-seeding and tag-tuning workflow, clarified that setStartingPose(...) is invoked from the Auto class (not the sequence builder), ensured both modes continue blending goal-tag fixes when visible, and seeded human-side autos with default starting poses (BLUE = –12, 0, 0; RED = +12, 0, 0) so odometry INIT telemetry matches staging.
 - **2025-11-23** – Added AutoRPM tweak scaling from the D-pad while AutoSpeed is active (2% per press, configurable), enabled continuous-feed holds that keep the gate open and intake assist running, and added per-call rotate-to-target timeouts (10 s default applied directly in each auto call, now expressed as `10000` ms literals) so AutoSequence scans bail out cleanly; documented the controls and tunables.
 Extended the AutoSequence `move(...)` step to include a twist offset so moves can finish at a heading relative to their start, refreshed the guide/examples to show the new signature, and updated every autonomous route to pass an explicit `0°` twist while preserving current behavior.
 Updated AutoSequence moves to steer toward their twist target during translation instead of turning afterward, enabling simultaneous heading changes along the path and documenting the behavior in the AutoSequence guide.